Great value rental rates and exclusive special deals

 The international terminal has many different dining and shopping outlets, some before and many after security.
 These range from high-end stores to convenience shops, grab-and-go snacks to sit-down restaurants.
 There are amenities, airline lounges, ATMs, currency exchange outlets, free WiFi, and long-term and short-term parking options.
 You can ask any questions at information kiosks situated around the terminal.

-Rental car counters are located next to the arrivals area of the international terminal, on the ground floor.
-At the domestic terminal, they are located on the ground floor of the carpark building directly opposite the terminal.
+Car rental counters are located next to the arrivals area of the international terminal, on the ground floor.
+At the Auckland Airport domestic terminal, they are located on the ground floor of the car park building directly opposite the terminal building.

 - Drive on the left!
 New Zealand is a left-driving country, which means that drivers sit on the right-hand side of the car.
 This may take some getting used to for those coming from right-driving countries.
 If necessary, plan an hour or two to practice driving on the left on the roads near the airport before hitting the motorways.